Skin Lesion Classification Using Hybrid Deep Neural Networks: Materials and Methods

-The presented deep feature extractor used two pre-trained networks.
-We used pre-trained AlexNet architecture \cite{Krizhevsky2012} and VGG-16 architecture \cite{Simonyan2014} as feature extractor.
-We explore extracting features from different layers of pre-trained models to see how they could affect classification results.
-The features were mainly extracted from the last fully connected (FC) layers.
-We used first and second fully connected layers (referred as FC6 and FC7 with 4096 dimensions) and also the concept detector layer (referred as FC8 with 1000 dimension).
-These features along with corresponding labels (skin type) were then used to train multi-class non-linear support vector machine (SVM) classifiers.
-We trained different classifiers for each network and then averaged the class score to have the final classification result.
+Our deep feature extractor uses three pre-trained networks.
+In particular, we use AlexNet~\cite{Krizhevsky2012}, a variation of \mbox{VGGNet} named VGG16~\cite{Simonyan2014}, and a variation of ResNet named ResNet-18~\cite{He2016} as optimised feature extractors.
+These models have shown excellent classification performance for natural image classification in the Image Large Scale Visual Recognition Challenges~\cite{Russakovsky2015} and various other tasks.
+We choose the shallowest variations of VGGNet and ResNet to prevent overfitting since the number of training images in our study is limited.
+We explore extracting features from different layers of the pre-trained models to see how they can affect classification results.
+The features are mainly extracted from the last fully connected (FC) layers of the pre-trained AlexNet and pre-trained VGG16.
+We use the first and second fully connected layers (referred to as FC6 and FC7 with dimensionality 4096) and the concept detector layer (referred to as FC8 with dimensionality 1000).
+For ResNet-18, since it has only one FC layer, we also extract features from the last convolutional layer of the pre-trained model.